 - 1 egg, beaten

-- Slice potatoes in half, place in a soup pot and cover with water.
+Place the whole, cleaned potatoes in a soup pot and cover with water.
 Cover and bring the potatoes to a boil.
-Boil potatoes 50-60 minutes, until very tender.
+Boil the potatoes for 30-40 minutes, until very tender.

-- Create a mound of mashed potatoes on your work surface.
+Create a mound of mashed potatoes on your work surface.
 Once the potatoes are cool enough that they won’t cook the egg, pour the beaten egg over the potatoes.
-Using a bench scraper or two spatulas, work the eggs into the potatoes until well incorporated.
+Using a bench scraper, two spatulas, or your hands, work the egg into the potatoes until well incorporated.

-- Add the flour, ¼ c at a time, mixing with your hands after each addition, until the dough comes together.
-(You are looking for a soft dough that is not sticky to the touch.)
+Add the flour, ½ c at a time, mixing with your hands after each addition, until the dough comes together.
+(You are looking for a soft dough that is not sticky.)

 - Once you have a smooth ball of dough, divide it into 8 pieces and roll each piece into a snake roughly 1” in diameter.

-- Take each gnocchi and roll it along the tines of a fork to create ridges in the gnocchi.
+Take each gnocchi and roll it along the tines of the back of a fork to create ridges in the gnocchi.
+(If desired.)

-- To Eat Now – Bring the water you used to cook your potatoes back to a boil.
-Toss the rolled gnocchi into the boiling water and cook for 10-30 seconds, until they begin to float.
-Remove from the water and toss with your sauce.
+- To Eat Now – Bring a pot of fresh water to a boil and add 1 tsp salt.
+Toss the rolled gnocchi into the boiling water and cook for 30 seconds, until they begin to float.
+Remove them from the water and toss them with your sauce.

 - To Freeze for Later – Place the gnocchi in a single layer on a lined and lightly floured baking sheet.
-Place in the freezer for 2-4 hours, until gnocchi is frozen solid.
+Place in the freezer for 2-4 hours, until the gnocchi are frozen solid.
 Transfer the frozen gnocchi into an air-tight freezer bag or container and store in the freezer.
-When you are ready to use the gnocchi, simply pop the frozen gnocchi into a pot of boiling water and cook until they float.
+When you are ready to use the gnocchi, simply pop the frozen gnocchi into a pot of boiling, salted water and cook until they float.

-- Melt the butter in a large sauté pan and add onions.
+Heat the olive oil in a large sauté pan and add the onions.
 Sauté 3-5 minutes over medium heat until the onions begin to soften.

 - Add peas and sauté for an additional 3-5 minutes, until the onions begin to brown.